soreco-project/soreco-firmware/README.md

 * Config.SerialNumber (get / set the serial number)
 * Config.WiFi.SSID (get / set the WiFi SSID to connect to)
 * Config.WiFi.Passphrase (get / set the WiFi passphrase for SSID)
-* WiFi.Scan (scan and report all available networks)
+* WiFi.Scan (scan and report all available WiFi networks)
-* WiFi.Connect (connect to the configured network)
+* WiFi.Connect (connect to the configured WiFi network)
+* WiFi.StartHotspot (start a WiFi hotspot "soreco-xyz", where xyz is the device serial number)
 * WiFi.Status (print the WiFi status)

 ## Task List